Armaritto/ArmaGit/README.md

 git merge [branch name]
 ```
 - ### Git Rebase
-Rebasing essentially takes a set of commits, "copies" them, and plops them down somewhere else.
+Rebasing essentially takes a set of commits, copies them, and plops them down somewhere else.
 It allows you to rewrite the commit history of your branch by moving, combining, or altering commits, providing a cleaner and more linear history for your project.
 ```
 git rebase [branch name]
 ```